Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 - **Lead Performance Score**: A measure representing the performance of the lead auditor.
 Calculated based on the ratio of the lead auditor's exploit score ($ES_L$) to the other auditors' exploit score($ES_P$) for all phases.
 After the audit is completed, the lead performance score is calculated as $LS_P=ES_L/ES_P$, capped to [0, 2].
 The lead performance score is used to update the auditor score for the lead auditor.

-- **Lead Collaberation Score**: A measure representing the collaboration of the lead auditor.
+- **Lead Collaboration Score**: A measure representing the collaboration of the lead auditor.
 The Host evaluates the level of collaboration of the lead auditor based on the line-by-line comments and walkthrough explanation of the findings shared with the public auditors.
 A score $LS_C$ ranging in -10~10 is given to the lead auditor based on the evaluation and the score is included in the final audit score of the lead auditor.

 - **Auditor Score**: A measure representing the auditor's expertise and experience used to select the lead auditor and the contestants.
 When all phases are finished, exploit scores are calculated for all auditors involved in the process and the performance score and the collaboration score are calculated for the lead auditor.